Updated: February 3rd, 2020

 How Do I Continue Optimizing for Local SEO?

-Just continue following Google’s GMB guidelines and keep grinding!
+Just continue following Google’s GBP guidelines and keep grinding!

-Optimize your Google My Business listing(s) by thinking about how you impact your community and the surrounding areas.
-Make your business stand out by adding more images, posts, products, services you offer, and use your appropriate business name, address, and phone number (NAP).
+Optimize your Google Business Profile listing(s) by thinking about how you impact your community and the surrounding areas.
+Make your business stand out by adding more images, posts, products, and services you offer, and use your appropriate business name, address, and phone number (NAP).

 If you have a website, continue optimizing it for the area(s) you service or deliver to.